Topics Map > GBIT Service Desk Services > Applications

 3. Open the Cyberduck application from your Applications in Finder.

 4. Upon launching the application, it will ask for confirmation of launch.
-Select Open.
+Select "Open."

 5. Cyberduck will ask to be the default application for FTP and SFTP locations.
 It's not necessary to change it.

 6. With the application open, select the plus sign in the lower left hand corner.
-(Note that Open Connection will not get you all the options you need.)

-8. Double click the share in Cyberduck to open it.
+8. Double-click the share in Cyberduck to open it.

 9. Your shared drive and its contents will now be present.
 You can open any file and view its content.

-Opening a file from a share:
+Opening a File from a Share

 1. Double-tap a file to download and view it.